On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Mixup-Based Graph Learning via Hybrid Pooling

 \subsection{Graph-level hybrid pooling}

-Recent research has shown several methods with different levels of granularity for representing graphs, each with a different level of granularity, e.g., node-level representation and graph-level representation.
-Our work focuses on graph-level representation and its related downstream tasks.
+In recent research~\cite{wang2021mixup}, several methods have been proposed to represent graphs at different levels of granularity.
+These include node-level representation (e.g., node embeddings) and graph-level representation (e.g., graph embeddings), each serving different purposes: node embeddings can be utilized for tasks such as node classification and link prediction, while graph embeddings can be used for graph classification and graph generation~\cite{wu2020comprehensive}.
+Our work specifically focuses on graph-level representation and its related downstream tasks, e.g., graph classification.

-Generally, GNNs learn the graph representation by exploiting the graph structure as an inductive bias.
-The GNN architecture proposed by \cite{gilmer2017neural} is the most popular and widely used in the applications.
+Generally, GNNs learn the graph representation by exploiting the graph structure as an inductive bias, and the GNN architecture proposed by Gilmer \emph{et al.}~\cite{gilmer2017neural} is the most popular and widely used in the applications.
 Briefly speaking, first, given a node with its initialized information, GNN computes the representation by iteratively aggregating its adjacent nodes (\textbf{Aggregate}).
 Then, it combines this aggregated representation with the existing node representation (\textbf{Update}).
-After that, a final representation of the complete graph is created by pooling this node representation.
-The primary areas where the various models differ are how they handle the aggregation, update, and pooling.
+After that, a final representation of the complete graph is created by pooling learned features of nodes (\textbf{Pooling}).
+The primary areas where the various models differ are how they handle aggregation, update, and pooling.